-The structure of the major and minor is rigorous and flexible.
-Students have the choice of completing requirements for the major in a three-year accelerated course of studies.
+Come to USF and learn about Latin America's complex and vibrant societies.
+You have the option of completing requirements for the major in a three-year accelerated course of studies.

-What and I do with a degree in Latin American Studies?
+What can I do with a degree in Latin American Studies?

-- Join local and/or international NGOs focused on issues such as: human rights, micro-financing, environmental rights and migration.
+- Join local and/or international NGOs focused on issues such as human rights, microfinance, environmental rights, and migration.

-- Work with city governance on housing rights for disenfranchised migrant communities, or against gentrification and displacement of these communities.
+- Work with city government on housing rights for disenfranchised migrant communities, or against gentrification and displacement of these communities.

 - Bring a wider understanding of Latin America to your classroom if you become a teacher, to your clients if you become a consultant, to your patients if you are in the health professions or social work.